bonface221/movie_watchlist/README.md

 # Movie Watchlist

-A movie watchlist which has several  movie categories where users can vote for
+A movie watchlist which has several  movie categories where users can vote.

 ## Description
 ![image](./app/static/images/watchlist-readme-img.png)